Politics of Solomon Islands: Political history

 In the 2006 legislative election Kemakeza's People's Alliance Party suffered a major defeat, losing more than half its seats.
 However Deputy Prime Minister Synder Rini succeeded in gaining the support of enough Independent Members of Parliament to form government.
 This resulted in rioting in the capital of Honiara.
 Much of the violence was directed at Chinese businessmen who were accused of influencing the election result.
 Reinforcements to RAMSI stabilised the situation, but not before serious damage was done to the nation's already fragile economy.
 Rini resigned shortly before a motion of no confidence was due to take place, and was succeeded by Manasseh Sogavare, a former Prime Minister.

 The inability of RAMSI to oversee a peaceful election has raised serious doubts about the success of the mission.

+In 2006, riots broke out following the election of Snyder Rini as Prime Minister, destroying part of Chinatown and displacing more than 1,000 Chinese residents; the large Pacific Casino Hotel was also totally gutted.
+The commercial heart of Honiara was virtually reduced to rubble and ashes.
+Three National Parliament members, Charles Dausabea, Nelson Ne'e, and Patrick Vahoe, were arrested during or as a result of the riots.
+The Regional Assistance Mission to Solomon Islands (RAMSI), the 16-country Pacific Islands Forum initiative set up in 2003 with assistance from Australia, intervened, sending in additional police and army officers to bring the situation under control.
+A vote of no confidence was passed against the Prime Minister.
+Following his resignation, a five-party Grand Coalition for Change Government was formed in May 2006, with Manasseh Sogavare as Prime Minister, quelling the riots and running the government.
+The military part of RAMSI was withdrawn in 2013 and rebuilding took shape.

+In 2009, the government is scheduled to set up a Truth and Reconciliation Commission, with the assistance of South African Archbishop Desmond Tutu, to "address people’s traumatic experiences during the five-year ethnic conflict on Guadalcanal".

+The government continues to face serious problems, including an uncertain economic outlook, deforestation, and malaria control.
+At one point, prior to the deployment of RAMSI forces, the country was facing a serious financial crisis.
+While economic conditions are improving, the situation remains unstable.